divyam02/cs-188-ucb/README.md

 * ***Solutions:*** Assignments to all variables satisfying all constraints.
 ### How to deal with constraint violations?
 * **Filtering:** Ruling out candidates for unassigned variables by keeping track of domains of unassigned variables.
   * **Forward Checking:** Check immediate violations.
 The problem gets detected only when the domain of a domain upon assignment is empty.
+We enforce consistency by deleting conflicting candidates from the variable domain.
   * **Constraint Propagation:** Pending...